lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 MIC.
 Nevertheless, other MIC lengths or other algorithms MAY be required by the Profile.

 The MIC MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.
-The rationale is that the SCHC Reassembler has no way of knowing the boundary between the last tile and the padding bits.
+The rationale is that the SCHC reassembler has no way of knowing the boundary between the last tile and the padding bits.
-Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC Reassembler.
+Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC reassembler.

 Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.